alexleclair/DokkuProxy/README.md

 # DokkuProxy
-This barebones project is meant to be a started kit for replacing ngrok tunnels.
+This barebones project is meant to be a starter kit for replacing ngrok tunnels.